 Great-Grandma Edna would often talk about you and how you taught her how to fish when nobody else would.
 She’s the one who taught me.
 Thank you, Bill, for coming to say good-bye to Great-Grandma, and for the picture of the best fishing buddies in the world.
 I bet she’s teaching the angels all your fishing tricks right now!

-Thank-You Note to Clergy for Funeral
+Thank-You Note to Clergy for Conducting the Funeral

 City, State Zip